VERA Test protocols

 Covers and other Mitigation Technologies for Reduction of Gaseous Emissions from Stored Manure

 In general, there is a distinction between slurry storage in tanks or lagoons and storage of solid manure in heaps or containers.
 The definition of environmental technologies for storage includes covers, which can reduce the contact between the stored manure and the atmospheric air, or processing of manure in order to reduce the gaseous emissions during storage.
 The objective is to reduce the emission of ammonia, odour and greenhouse gases.

-Test protocol Covers and other Mitigation Technologies (pdf, 413 kB)
+Test protocol Covers and other Mitigation Technologies (pdf, 789 kB) - REVISED 2018

 Slurry Separation Technologies